 Pulau Perhentian Kecil, meaning Small Perhentian island, sits next to her big sister Pulau Perhentian Besar in the South China Sea, off Malaysia‘s North-Eastern coast.
 ‘Perhentian’ means ‘stopping point’ in Malay, referring to the islands’ historically useful positioning for traders operating between Thailand and Malaysia.

 While the Perhentian Islands are on the backpacker trail, they are still charmingly undeveloped.
-The best time to visit the Perhentian Islands is from March to October.
+The best (and only) time to visit the Perhentian Islands is from March to October, as they shut down for monsoon season.

 Buy Lonely Planet’s essential travel guide book for Malaysia here.